isomerpages/mlaw-corp/_realign/3-process-repayment.md

 <table class="highlight">
 <tr>
 <td> </td>
-<td>Before serving the Notice of Revision, the Hirer/Renter should prepare the supporting documents (set out <a href="https://go.gov.sg/re-align-eligibility-supportingdocs">here</a>) which should be enclosed to the Notice of Revision.
-In the Notice of Revision, the Hirer/Renter must set out a proposed repayment schedule which meets the requirements <a href="https://www.mlaw.gov.sg/files/realign/annex_B_repayment_scheme.pdf">here</a>.</td>
+<td>Before serving the Notice of Revision, the Hirer/Renter should have enclosed the supporting documents (set out <a href="https://go.gov.sg/re-align-eligibility-supportingdocs">here</a>) with the Notice of Revision.
+In the Notice of Revision, the Hirer/Renter must have set out a proposed repayment schedule which meets the requirements <a href="https://www.mlaw.gov.sg/files/realign/annex_B_repayment_scheme.pdf">here</a>.</td>
 </tr>
 </table>